kiruthikpurpose/Blixxar/CONTRIBUTING.md

-# Contributing to blixxar
+# Contributing to Blixxar

-First of all, thank you for considering contributing to **blixxar**!
+First of all, thank you for considering contributing to **Blixxar**!
 This document outlines the process for contributing code, suggestions, bug fixes, and other improvements to the project.

 ## Getting Started